 How Much of Your Property Taxes Are Tax Deductible?

-Unfortunately, you can’t deduct all your property taxes.
-The Tax Cuts and Job Act (TCJA) of 2017 introduced a cap on the total deduction for all state and local taxes, including property taxes.
-Currently, the maximum deduction allowed for state and local taxes, including income, sales, and property taxes, is $10,000 per tax year for individuals or married couples filing jointly or $5,000 for married couples filing separately.
+As of 2025, you cannot deduct all of your property taxes if they, combined with other state and local taxes, exceed a certain threshold.
+Previously, the Tax Cuts and Jobs Act (TCJA) of 2017 capped the deduction for all state and local taxes (SALT), including income, sales, and property taxes, at $10,000 for individuals or married couples filing jointly ($5,000 for married filing separately).

 How To Claim the Property Tax Deduction